catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 as freeform strings and need to be converted to simple categorical values to be useful.
 If the new year of data contains strings that have never been encountered before, they need to be added to the string cleaning dictionaries defined in :mod:`pudl.transform.ferc1`.
-The ``devtools/ferc1/ferc1-new-year.ipynb`` notebook has some tools to make this process less tedious.
+The ``devtools/ferc1/ferc1-new-year.ipynb`` notebook and :func:`pudl.helpers.find_new_ferc1_strings` will help with this process.
 Every string observed in these fileds should ultimately be mapped to one of the defined categories.

-EIA Forms 860/861/923
-^^^^^^^^^^^^^^^^^^^^^
-Using the EIA ETL Debugging notebook you can attempt to run the initial transform step on all tables of the new year of data and debug any failures.
-If any new tables were added in the new year of data you will need to add a new transform function for the corresponding dataframe.
-If new columns have been added, they should also be inspected for cleanup.

 Update the PUDL DB schema
 -------------------------